Competing with Generics – Executive Summary

 2 January, 2008

 India’s growth has been accelerated over the last 20 years.
 Major multi-national companies have entered India and capitalised on India’s human capital.
 This article elaborates the economic outlook, foreign trade and the market opportunities to enter the country.
-It also specifies India’s edge over China in context of its competitive skills and its regulatory environment.
+It also specifies India’s edge over China.